pisces7diana/Unit-1-Project-1/readme.md

-# My first GA Project
+# My first GA Project - Welcome to the Random Trivia Game because I can be random at times.

 ### Diana Hudson